-1. Bugs and eggs that “hitchhike”on pets, clothing and luggage.
+- Bugs and eggs that “hitchhike” on pets, clothing, and luggage.

-4. Visitors from a source of infestation, where bed bugs are transferred by clothing, used furniture, including mattresses, bedding and luggage.
+- Visitors from a source of infestation, where bed bugs are transferred by clothing, used furniture, including mattresses, bedding, and luggage.

 Bed bugs can be found on their own but often congregate once established.
 They usually remain close to hosts, commonly in or near beds or couches.
 Nesting locations may include: luggage, vehicles, furniture, bedside clutter, behind light switches and outlet covers, behind baseboards and around carpet edging.
 Bed bugs may also nest near animals that live in your home.
 They may also infest areas known to harbor mice, rats and other warm-blooded pests.

-A typical treatment includes a broadcast of weather resistant chemical onto the house and shrubbery, and a broadcast onto any tree lines around the perimeter of houses located near wooded areas.
-Following this treatment any areas of standing water will have a growth inhibiting granule broadcasted into it to prevent reproduction of mosquitoes.
-For houses located on larger properties the treatment process may be altered to make the treatment more effective closer to the home.
+A typical treatment includes a broadcast of weather-resistant chemical onto the house and shrubbery, and a broadcast onto any tree lines around the perimeter of houses located near wooded areas.
+Following this treatment, any areas of standing water will have a growth-inhibiting granule broadcasted into it to prevent the reproduction of mosquitoes.
+For houses located on larger properties, the treatment process may be altered to make the treatment more effective closer to the home.

-Midstate Pest Control does not endorse crawl space encapsulation.
-Encapsulation involves installing various materials to prevent moisture from entering a crawl space from the soil below.
+Midstate Pest Control does not endorse crawlspace encapsulation.
+Encapsulation involves installing various materials to prevent moisture from entering a crawlspace from the soil below.
 Our humid Tennessee environment makes encapsulation seem like a good idea to many area homeowners, but we do not recommend it.
 Here’s why: We do not endorse encapsulation because it makes this area inaccessible to inspection.
 This may void your termite warranty and increase your risk of termite infestation that goes undetected.
 Also, encapsulation of this area can be considered a structural alteration by the state and may void your warranty.
 These areas would be marked as inaccessible on a wood infestation report.
-However, if you build a new home with the crawl space encapsulated, the state may not deem your structure in compliance.
+However, if you build a new home with the crawlspace encapsulated, the state may not deem your structure in compliance.
 Keep in mind the goal of moisture control for this area is to create and maintain proper conditions to sustain the integrity of the structure as a whole.
 In our opinion, the standards currently in place have served consumers well.
-If you alter your structure and go outside the mainstream, it many hinder your ability to market the property in the future.
-Spray foam insulation in the crawl space or in the attic can also make areas no longer accessible for inspection if it covers the wooden members.
+If you alter your structure and go outside the mainstream, it may hinder your ability to market the property in the future.
+Spray foam insulation in the crawlspace or in the attic can also make areas no longer accessible for inspection if it covers the wooden members.

 Placing cover over the dirt in the crawlspace is essential for moisture control.
 This is called a Moisture Barrier because it keeps the moisture from the ground coming up into the crawlspace area.
 However, DO NOT PLACE THIS UP THE FOUNDATION WALLS!!
 This traps the moisture on the foundation wall causing deterioration of the foundation; prevents proper termite inspections and treatments, provides a perfect environment for mold and fungi growth, causes the crawlspace to have to be conditioned, and it covers up the problems and creates others.
 So, DO NOT PLACE THIS UP THE FOUNDATION WALL!!